dickdonohue/hello-world/Markdown language Cheat sheet (MD).md

 2. For lists, the bullet character \(either `*` or `-`) needs to have a space after it!
    - also, when indenting lists, put the bullet in the same column as the first character of text level above it.
-3. There are folks (Github and Others) that have created extensions to the original Markdown language.
+3. There are folks (Github and others) that have created extensions to the original Markdown language.
 For example, the Code mark-up is not part of the original definition.
 Other formatting that is not part of the original design includes [codes for making tables](https://help.github.com/articles/organizing-information-with-tables/).